ct627/Kaggle_BikeShare/README.md

 ## Overview.

-Predict the number of hourly bikeshare rentals.
+Forecast use of a city bikeshare syste.

 The data has been split into two groups:
 training set (train.csv)